carlsonp/chromadb-photo-organizer/README.md

 ## Requirements

-* Docker
+* Docker (with buildkit enabled, see `/etc/docker/daemon.json`)
 * docker compose

+## Features

+* Search your images using descriptive words such as "beach holiday" or "sunset".
+* Browse your images and find similar images quickly
+* Favorite and upvote images you like
+* Optionally cleanup file names
+* Extract images from GIF files
+* Supports PNG, JPG, and GIF files

 ## Installation and Setup

 Copy `.env-copy` to `.env` and edit as needed

-Add your images and photos to the `./static/images/` folder.
+Add your images and photos to the `./static/images/` folder.  **Always** keep a backup of your images!

 Generate a public cert and private key pair for Traefik.
 For example: